hcsvnt/next-payload/README.md

 ### Email Service

-Email service is set up with nodemailer and [Mateusz Hallala's](matt@huncwot.com) gmail account.
+Email service is set up with nodemailer and [Hallala Work's](hallala.work@gmail.com) account.
 See [Documentation](https://payloadcms.com/docs/email/overview) for more details.

 ### File storage